For the media

 West Nile virus found in San Diego

-By The Health News Team | September 14, 2023
+By The Health News Team | October 3, 2024

 Person in the woods putting on bug spray

 According to the Centers for Disease Control and Prevention (CDC), the West Nile virus (WNV) is the No. 1 cause of mosquito-borne disease in the U.S. While most people infected with WNV do not have any symptoms, about 1 in 5 people develop a fever and other symptoms.
-And about 1 out of 150 infected people develop a serious illness that can lead to death.
+About 1 out of 150 infected people develop a serious illness that can lead to death.

 “When we have climate change, we have warmer temperatures, which leads to heavy rainfall,” says Dr. Abisola Olulade, a board-certified family medicine doctor with Sharp Rees-Stealy Medical Group.
 “So, we see more mosquitoes, which are potentially carrying vector borne illnesses, like West Nile virus.
 We have seen increased cases of the virus in California, and it’s concerning.”